March 19, 2019: A St. Patrick's Day SocialUpdated Saturday May 25, 2019 by Kitchener Sports Association.

 WEFI Junior Ball-Stars Basketball: Kat Katsambrokos

-The Junior Ball-Stars Basketball Tournament has grown to include over 60 teams this year and required some additional funding support.
-Kat provided a financial breakdown and the various groups supporting this year's event -- including KSA with $2,500.
+The Junior Ball-Stars Basketball Tournament has grown to include teams from 22 schools this year and required some additional funding support.
+Kat provided a financial breakdown and the various groups supporting this year's event -- including KSA's grant of $2,500.

 Attendees provided their input as KSA continues its review of our programs, policies, procedures & governance with the assistance of a consultant.
 Discussions included possible improvements to the scholarship program, membership criteria, eligibility for funding, ideas for additional KSA involvement in the community (and vice versa), the scheduling & cost of KSA dinner meetings --- lots to think about!
 Everyone was reminded of the deadline for scholarship applications and upcoming dinner.